GlacioHack/xdem/doc/source/gapfill.md

 plt.tight_layout()
 plt.show()
 ```
-*Caption: The regional elevation dependent elevation change in central Svalbard from 1990--2009.
+*Caption: Regional hypsometric elevation change in central Svalbard from 1990--2009.
 The width of the bars indicate the standard deviation of the bin.
 The light blue background bars show the area distribution with elevation.*